A picture is worth a thousand words. A film, a million.

 Or why we believe that time-series will soon be the default format in wind resource assessment...

-As promised in a previous article, I’ll try to explain here why we believe that near-future resource assessment analysis will be based on time-series formats instead of on wind distributions as is a common practice nowadays.
+I’ll try to explain here why we believe that near-future resource assessment analysis will be based on time-series formats instead of on wind distributions as is a common practice nowadays.

 Basically, the latter is (in my opinion) just a vestige of a time when computers were much less powerful than today.
 According to Wikipedia, when the Wind Atlas & Analysis Program (WAsP) -the leading wind modeling software of the last 25 years- was launched in the early ’80s, the standard microprocessor speed was in the order of 10MHz; far away from the 4 GHz of most current computers.